-During the first quarter of 2022, we entered into a definitive agreement to sell substantially all of the assets of our wholly-owned subsidiary, Zenith, to J,J.B.
+During the first quarter of 2022, we entered into a definitive agreement to sell substantially all of the assets of our wholly-owned subsidiary, Zenith, to J.B.
 Hunt for \$86,939 in cash.
-On February 28, 2022 the transaction was completed with us receiving \$85,521 after the payment of \$418 in certain transaction costs and the funding of \$1,000 held in escrow.
+On February 28, 2022 the transaction was completed with us receiving \$85,521 after the payment of \$418 in certain transaction costs and the funding of \$1,000 held in escrow, which was released to us on the first anniversary of the sale.
 The final purchase price was subject to a customary post-closing working capital adjustment, which was settled in the amount of \$987 resulting in a pre-tax gain of \$52,534 on this transaction.
 As a result of the sale, the operations of our former logistical services segment, which consisted entirely of the operations of Zenith, are presented in the accompanying condensed consolidated statements of income and in the following discussion as discontinued operations.